 The company recalled these products because the Centers for Disease Control and Prevention linked them to a serious, drug-resistant infection from a rare bacterial strain called carbapenem-resistant Pseudomonas aeruginosa with Verona integron-mediated metallo-β-lactamase and Guiana extended-spectrum-β-lactamase (VIM-GES-CRPA).

-As of March 21, 2023, the CDC reported that 68 patients in 16 states suffered VIM-GES-CRPA infections.
-Three people died and eight others had vision loss.
+As of May 15, 2023, the CDC reported that 81 patients in 18 states suffered VIM-GES-CRPA infections.
+Four people died and 14 others had vision loss.
 After the recall, people who had eye infections and vision loss filed EzriCare and Delsam Artificial Tears lawsuits against Global Pharma Healthcare, Aru Pharma, Delsam Pharma and EzriCare.

 Alternatives to EzriCare and Delsam Artificial Tears